-We self-insure for loss of use of the ship, which we expect to impact the 2012 full year net income by approximately $85 million to $95 million, it said.
-It said insurance deductibles will reduce net income by another $40 million and other incident-related costs will be between $30 million and $40 million.
+The accident and loss of the ship off the coast of Italy will hurt net income by $85 million to $95 million in fiscal 2012, Carnival said in an annual report filing.
+Insurance deductibles will reduce net income by another $40 million and other incident-related costs are pegged between $30 million and $40 million.

 Carnival also said it significantly reduced its marketing activities after the disaster.
-Excluding its Costa European subsidiary, Carnival said fleet-wide booking volumes, from after the accident through January 25, declined in the mid teens from the previous year.
+Excluding its Costa European subsidiary, Carnival said fleet-wide booking volumes, from after the ship wrecked through January 25, declined in the mid teens compared with the previous year.